Find via GPS where your ancestors lived before 1.000 years

 In particular, as mentioned in a university announcement, this tool (Geographic Population Structure-GPS) was created by Eran Elkhik (Sheffield University) and Tatiana Tatarinova (University of Southern California) and its function is similar to that of a satellite system navigation, as it "allows you to find the way home, but not to what you now live, but to that of your ancestors before 1.000 years."

-Until recently, scientists were able to pinpoint where DNA was formed to within 700 kilometers – which, in Europe, translates to 'distance' countries.
-However, this particular technique has a success rate of 98% in determining the origin of populations from the correct geographical areas, with village and island precision.
+Until recently, scientists have been able to find out where the DNA was made with 700 kilometer accuracy - something that in Europe translates into a "distance" of two countries.
+However, this technique has a success rate of 98% in terms of determining the origin of populations from the correct geographical areas, and precisely with the accuracy of village and island.

 A genetic mutation occurs when individuals from two populations that were previously separated are mated and reproduced.
 This results in the creation of new genetic reservoirs.
 Such processes are very common in history, especially in cases of massive migrations and invasions.